 Numpy is an open-source library that gives programmers the versatility to work with matrices and multi-dimensional arrays.
 It’s the standard library for scientific computing in Python and provides powerful tools for integrating C/C++ and Fortran code.
 Check out the NumPy tutorial and NumPy practical examples.

 Seaborn is an open-source Python data visualization library based on matplotlib.
-The main focus of this package is on the visualization of statistical models. visualizations which include heat maps, those which summarize the data but still depict the overall distributions.
+The main focus of this package is on the visualization of statistical models. visualizations that include heat maps, those which summarize the data but still depict the overall distributions.

 Theano Python library is for numerical computation and is similar to Numpy.
 Some libraries such as Pylearn2 use Theano as their base component for mathematical computation.
 Theano helps you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently

-Here are some other frameworks worth considering.
+Here are some other frameworks and tools worth considering.